-This glider flight-training manual provides you with a clear picture of the
+This glider flight-training manual provides you with a clear picture of the decision-making skills and flight maneuvers you must master to become a competent soaring pilot.

 Author: Bob Wander